dorkamotorka/ebpf-ring-buffer-ops/README.md

 - `normal`: Setup without any optimizations
 - `rate-limit`: Setup with a rate-limit of 1 seconds (event is forwarded to the userspace only if 1 second has passed from the previous sent event)
 - `spawned`: This has a single consumption point from the Ring Buffer, but dispatched the event to separate goroutines for further processing and allowing the program to again start consuming data from the ring buffer.
-- `prespawned`: This spawns X goroutines and within each consumes from the Ring Buffer.
+- `prespawned`: This pre-spawns X goroutines and within each consumes from the Ring Buffer.
 Earlier test showed this dispatched events to threads in a ROUND ROBIN fashion.
 - `rate-limit-multi`: Final solution combining `rate-limit` and `spawned` features

 ## How to run